David and Emma

 But, to tell the full truth, a version of David’s story began long before I even met Melissa.
 Years ago, when middle-of-the-night inspiration struck and there just happened to be pen and paper on the nightstand, I wrote a few notes on what would become David’s story.
 I had never written fiction before, and I thought the character might be too dark to explore, so I shoved the paper into the bottom drawer of my nightstand and didn’t think about it for a very long time.

-Then along came Melissa and her love of New Adult fiction.
-She introduced me to the genre, and before I knew it, I fell into its can’t-stop-reading grip.
+Then along came Melissa and her love of books.
+She introduced me to the romantic suspense genre, and before I knew it, I fell into its can’t-stop-reading grip.
 Melissa knew I was a writer (albeit of non-fiction), and she baited me into trying my hand at spinning a story of my own.
 When she proposed the idea during a lunch date, those notes jammed into my bottom drawer popped immediately into my head.

 From that one page, came both Push and Pull .